sonic-net/SONiC/doc/aaa/TACACS+ Design.md

 ## 3.3 Local authorization
  - Operation system limitation: SONiC based on Linux system, so permission to execute local command are managed by Linux file permission control.
 This means when enable both TACACS+ authorization and local authorization, local authorization will always happen after TACACS+ authorization.

+## 3.4 Docker support
+ - Any command run inside docker container will not covered by Authorization and Accounting.
+ - Docker exec command will be covered by Authorization and Accounting.
+ - Administrator may setup TACACS+ rules to block docker exec command for RO user:
+   - user can start a interactive shell on the docker container, then run command inside container to evade TACACS+ authorization and accounting.

+## 3.5 Recursive commands
+  - Many linux command allow user start a harmless process and run another command from it,  administrator may setup TACACS+ rules from server side to block user from:
+    - Run another shell.
+    - Run interpreter, for example python.
+    - Run loader, for example /lib/x86_64-linux-gnu/ld-linux-x86-64.so.2
+    - Run find/VI command which can run other commands inside it.

 # 4 Design
 ## 4.1 Authorization Implementation